fei0316/snapstreak-alarm/README.md

  * Google Play releases have a different package name than other releases.
 You can install both at the same time, but there are no planned functional differences other than supporting me by paying.

- * Amazon, GitHub, and F-Droid releases have the same package name, but they are signed by different keys and cannot cross-update without removing the app first.
+ * GitHub and F-Droid releases have the same package name, but they are signed by different keys and cannot cross-update without the app removed.

-My first app project :) At least I got it done before 18!
+My first app project :) Got it done before 18!

 ## Features
 * Custom reminder interval from 1 to 22 hours